simongoricar/webpack-static-site-template/README.md

 If your page files have the `.njk` extension, webpack will automatically run them through Nunjucks.
 If you wish to use some templates via e.g. `{% extend "base.njk" %}`, you may add those templates into the `src/templates` directory and refrer to them in your pages directly (meaning `base.njk`, not `../templates/base.njk`).

 ### 3.2 Stylesheets: SCSS or Sass
 > **SCSS** is a stylesheet language that compiles to CSS.
-This project uses the [Dart Sass](https://sass-lang.com) compiler.
+This template uses the [Dart Sass](https://sass-lang.com) compiler, which should generally have the latest SCSS features.

 Stylesheets are intended to be written in [SCSS](https://sass-lang.com/documentation/syntax) for easier and cleaner code.
 You may of course opt to have page-specific stylesheets as in the example (`index.scss` and `sample.scss`), but you're also free to have a single main stylesheet in the `styles` directory.
 The example pages actually combine these two approaches, but adapt the techniques to your taste.
+Just make sure that your individual page scripts import the stylesheets you want the page to use (see page examples).

-This project includes several small templates:
+This project includes several small libraries as a starting point:
 - [**normalize.css**](https://necolas.github.io/normalize.css/) for a consistent base across browsers,
 - [**pure.css**](https://purecss.io/) as the style foundation,
 - [**include-media**](https://eduardoboucas.github.io/include-media/) as the SCSS library for @media queries.
 Reasonable breakpoints were set with help from [a bunch](https://www.freecodecamp.org/news/the-100-correct-way-to-do-css-breakpoints-88d6a5ba1862/) [of](https://flaviocopes.com/css-breakpoints/) [articles](https://howto-wordpress-tips.com/responsive-breakpoints-tutorial/) [and frameworks](https://polypane.app/blog/css-breakpoints-used-by-popular-css-frameworks/) and packed into the `modules/_media.scss` module with shorthands for easy work,
 - **Bones**, a personal set of very common rules compacted into mixins and CSS classes.
-Short documentation is available in `bones.njk`/`bones.html` and the source is available at `src/scss/vendor/bones`.
+Short documentation is available in `sample.njk`/`sample.html` and the source is available at `src/styles/vendor/bones`.
-- A variety of basic sizing, animation-related and other mixins, available in `src/scss/modules`.
+- A variety of basic sizing, animation-related and other mixins to get you started, available in `src/scss/modules`.
-- `rem` units scaled to `10px` (`62.5%`, adjusted in `src/scss/base/_defaults.scss`).
+- `rem` units scaled to `10px` (`62.5%`, adjusted in `src/styles/ventor/bones/_bones.scss`).

-The larger modules are located in `src/styles/vendor` and can be easily removed if you do not need them by deleting the relevant directory and removing the import in `main.scss`.
+The larger modules are located in `src/styles/vendor` and can be easily removed if you do not need them for your project by deleting the relevant directory and removing the import in `main.scss`.